French Indochina: Economy

 French Indochina was designated as a colonie d'exploitation (colony of economic exploitation) by the French government.
 Funding for the colonial government came by means of taxes on locals and the French government established a near monopoly on the trade of opium, salt and rice alcohol.
 The French administration established quotas of consumption for each Vietnamese village, thereby compelling villagers to purchase and consume set amounts of these monopolised goods.
 The trade of those three products formed about 44% of the colonial government's budget in 1920 but declined to 20% by 1930 as the colony began to economically diversify.

 The colony's principal bank was the Banque de l'Indochine, established in 1875 and was responsible for minting the colony's currency, the Indochinese piastre.
 Indochina was the second most invested-in French colony by 1940 after Algeria, with investments totalling up to 6.7 million francs.

-During the first 6 months of World War I the government-general would expel all German and Austro-Hungarian people living in French Indochina.
-The two pre-war import/export houses, Speidel & Co. and F. Engler & Co., were officially re-organised as French companies, however in reality they continued to operate under both German control and using German capital.
-During the 1910s Speidel & Co. was the largest importer of European goods into the country with Engler being one of its major competitors.
-After the German owners were expulsed from the company lower level employees tried to continue running these companies despite increasing push back from the French colonial authorities by means of arbitrary customs enforcement, freight interference, and regulatory aggravations.
-Later the French would seize all of the German Speidel Company's warehouses and would sell the seized goods at low prices both to Vietnamese consumers and Chinese exporters to try and increase revenue.
+During the first six months of World War I, the government-general would expel all German and Austro-Hungarian people living in French Indochina.
+The two pre-war import/export houses, Speidel & Co. and F. Engler & Co., were officially re-organised as French companies; however, in reality they continued to operate under both German control and using German capital.
+During the 1910s, Speidel & Co. was the largest importer of European goods into the country with Engler being one of its major competitors.
+After the German owners were expelled from the company lower level employees tried to continue running these companies despite increasing push back from the French colonial authorities by means of arbitrary customs enforcement, freight interference, and regulatory aggravations.
+Later the French would seize all of the German Speidel Company's warehouses and would sell the seized goods at low prices both to Vietnamese consumers and Chinese exporters to try to increase revenue.
 These goods included rice, wine, and canned goods.

-During World War I export regulations kept changing which the Chinese export businesses took advantage of by purchasing rice for minimal prices from the Vietnamese farmers who grew it and then deliberately passing along the risks of the export trade to those small Vietnamese farmers who were the least able to bear the losses involved.
+During World War I, export regulations kept changing which the Chinese export businesses took advantage of by purchasing rice for minimal prices from the Vietnamese farmers who grew it and then deliberately passing along the risks of the export trade to those small Vietnamese farmers who were the least able to bear the losses involved.